 Jamie Malone has always had a life that revolved around food.
 Before working in restaurants, Jamie developed a love for food while cooking and baking bread with her father in St. Paul, Minnesota.
-Today, Jamie is working on opening the highly anticipated new restaurant, Brut, in Minneapolis, Minn.

 - In 2014, she won Cooking Light’s Trailblazing Chef for her work with sustainable seafood.